NLnetLabs/rpki-doc/source/krill/get-started.rst

   # retrieve your CA's 'publisher request'
   krillc repo request > publisher_request.xml

-Then upload the XML files to your parent.
-And save the response XML files.
+Next, upload the XML files to your parent and save the response XML files.

 .. code-block:: bash